Holiday tipping is a way of thanking those who give us exceptional service. Here's how to do it with grace and good sense.

 Also, whether you tip and the amount you give depends on the frequency of service and your relationship.
 If you don’t know the name of your trash collector or your paper carrier, it may be better to give a small gift or something from your kitchen.

 Remember that in some cases, it might be inappropriate to tip.
-Postal employees aren’t allowed to accept cash tips or gift cards.
+U.S. Postal Service employees aren’t allowed to accept cash tips or gift cards.
 A holiday gift valued at $20 or less is OK, as are gifts worth up to $50 in a year.

 Teachers typically may not accept cash, so give a gift worth $25 or less.
 Or, better yet, get together with other parents on a group gift.